mochajs/mocha-examples/typescript/README.md

 ## Commands

 - `npm run compile` - compile the ES6 Typescript into the `/lib` directory
+- `npm run lint` - run the Typescript linter using the `tslint.json` config file.
-- `npm run test` - run the tests using the local `.mocharc.json` config file.
+- `npm test` - run the tests using the local `.mocharc.json` config file.
 As the config includes the Typescript transpilation hook `ts-node/register` it does not require pre-compilation before running.